electrikmilk/cherrilang.org/language/raw-actions.md

 # Raw Action

-You can write your own definition of an action not defined inside of Cherri, in Cherri.
+You can write a raw definition of an action not defined inside of Cherri, in Cherri.

 ```ruby
 rawAction("is.workflow.actions.gettext", [